 It is very important to maintain sufficient levels of iodine to reduce the risk of iodine displacement, where other chemicals with similar structures (namely fluorine, chlorine, and bromine) are absorbed and stored by your thyroid in place of iodine.
 For more information on this, take a look at Part VI of this series.

-The Importance of Selenium in Thyroid Health
+Selenium And Thyroid Health

 The enzyme that converts T4 (the inactive form of thyroid hormone) to T3 (the active form), is a selenium-dependent enzyme, so without enough selenium your thyroid hormones are stuck in their inactive state, causing hypothyroidism symptoms.

 Sufficient levels of selenium also help prevent and reverse autoimmune thyroid.
 When your body converts iodide (the form iodine that you ingest, such as table salt, which is sodium iodide) into iodine, the process produces hydrogen peroxide.
 Hydrogen peroxide is an oxidant and damages thyroid cells, which can trigger an autoimmune response.
-Selenium acts to neutralize the hydrogen peroxide, and research has shown that increasing selenium levels in patients with autoimmune thyroid disease reduces their level of thyroid peroxidase antibodies (TPOAb).
+Selenium acts to neutralize the hydrogen peroxide, and research has shown that increasing selenium levels in patients with autoimmune thyroid disease reduces their level of thyroid peroxidase antibodies (TPOAb).1

 There are many foods that are naturally rich in selenium, most notably brazil nuts.
 If you are following The Myers Way® Thyroid Connection or Autoimmune Protocol, I recommend avoiding nuts for the first 30 days and then adding them back in if you can tolerate them.
 Fortunately, meats, fish, and shellfish are also high in selenium, so there are plenty of opportunities to maintain sufficient levels of selenium through your diet.
 To ensure that you maintain sufficient selenium levels, I also recommend supplementing your diet with at least 200 mcg of selenium, either from a high-quality multivitamin or a thyroid support supplement.

-The Importance of Zinc in Thyroid Health
+Zinc And Thyroid Health

 Like selenium, zinc plays a role in the enzyme needed to convert T4 to T3.
 Zinc is also necessary to trigger your hypothalamus’ thyroid hormone receptors, meaning that without enough zinc, your hypothalamus can’t accurately gauge thyroid hormone levels to increase production when levels are low.
-Because of these two factors, studies have linked zinc deficiency with decreased thyroid production and hypothyroidism.
+Because of these two factors, studies have linked zinc deficiency with decreased thyroid production and hypothyroidism.2

 Beef is good source of dietary zinc, and, as with iodine and selenium, I recommend taking a zinc supplement and/or a high-quality multivitamin with at least 25mg of zinc.
 Zinc can actually deplete your body’s copper levels, so it is also advised to pair your zinc supplement with a copper supplement.

-The Importance of Iron in Thyroid Health
+Iron And Thyroid Health

 Iron contributes two key steps to thyroid hormone production.
-First, the enzyme that converts iodide to iodine (so that it can combine with tyrosine to become thyroid hormones) is dependent on iron.
-Second, like selenium and zinc, iron is required to convert T4 to T3.
+First, the enzyme that converts iodide to iodine (so that it can combine with tyrosine to become thyroid hormones) is dependent on iron.3 Second, like selenium and zinc, iron is required to convert T4 to T3.